-Teamed with a loose tee you’ve grabbed while searching for school clothes in the washing pile, and you are dressed.
+Teamed with the loose tee you grabbed while searching for school clothes in the washing pile, you are dressed for the day.

-The dad version of leggings is the favourite pair of shorts he wears over and over.
+The dad version of leggings is the favourite pair of slightly worse-for-wear shorts he wears over and over.

 3. A sea of mum-buns